 Our Climate Action campaign aims to keep as great a volume of fossil fuels (coal, oil and gas) in the ground as possible, limiting Australia’s contribution to catastrophic climate change.

 - The Pilliga forest is an important recharge zone for the Great Artesian Basin – it’s the lifeblood of the east coast’s largest intact eucalypt forest and the rural communities that live in North West New South Wales.
 Gas giant Santos is trying to turn this beautiful area into a coal seam gas field.
 Our campaign will prevent the development of the Narrabri Gas Project.

 - The Great Australian Bight is a nursery and calving area for southern right whales, but beneath the rough and wild waters is a potentially colossal fossil fuel basin.
-Just five years on from the disastrous Gulf of Mexico oil spill, BP is trying to get approval for four exploratory wells – but we were able to stop it.
+Just five years on from the disastrous Gulf of Mexico oil spill, BP tried to get approval for four exploratory wells – but we were able to stop it.
 Recently, we had another resounding victory: Chevron is also pulling out!
 Now, we're ready to take on the last of the three Oil Giants with plans to start exploratory drilling: Statoil.
 Oil drilling projects are bad for nature and it will make it nearly impossible to limit global warming by 1.5℃ if the oil is extracted and burnt.

 - The Kimberley is one of the world’s last great wild places.
 We're fighting to keep shale gas fracking, coal and oil development out of the region.
 Working closely with the local community, we have already been successful in halting the spread of the industry, with one key player – Buru Energy – remaining.